pontarolli/pnpr/README.md

 # Plug-and-Produce Architecture (pnpr)

-This describes the steps of the plug process and produces the architeuture.
+Description of the steps of each process of PNPR architecture.

 ## A. Plug Process
 ## 1. Model